-Subsurface sewage disposal system means a collection of treatment tank, disposal area, holding tank and pond, surface spray system, cesspool, well, surface ditch, designed to function as a unit for the purpose of disposing of wastes or wastewater on or beneath the surface licensed under 38 M.R.S.A. § 414; any surface wastewater disposal system licensed under 39 M.R.S.A. § 413(1-A); or any public sewer any system designed to dispose of waste or waste water on or beneath the surface of the earth; includes, but is not limited to: septic tanks; disposal fields; grandfathered cesspools; holding tanks; pretreatment filter, piping, or any other fixture, mechanism, or apparatus used for those purposes; does not include any discharge system licensed under 38 M.R.S.A. section 414, any surface waste water disposal system, or any municipal or quasi-municipal sewer or waste water treatment system.
-The term shall not include a sewage disposal system designed to treat wastewater which is in whole or in part hazardous waste as defined in 38 M.R.S.A. ch.
-13, subch.
-1.
+Subsurface sewage disposal system means any system designed to dispose of waste or waste water on or beneath the surface of the earth; includes, but is not limited to: septic tanks; disposal fields; grandfathered cesspools; holding tanks; pretreatment filter, piping, or any other fixture, mechanism, or apparatus used for those purposes; does not include any discharge system licensed under 38 M.R.S.A. section 414, any surface waste water disposal system, or any municipal or quasi-municipal sewer or waste water treatment system.